ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-overview.md

 ### The Prolet File `pro.[addon_name].php`
 **class `Add_on_name_upd extends AbstractProlet implements ProletInterface`**
 The prolet file is used to create new [Prolets](/development/prolets.md) with our add-on.
+Reference [Adding Prolets](development/prolets.md) for more information on adding prolets to your add-on.

 ### The Add-on Icon File `icon.svg`
 The add-on icon folder is used both in the Add-on Manager and in the Dock on the front-end to distinguish your add-on from others.